mingmingyang/auto_spectral_clustering/README.md

 ==========
 auto_spectral_clustering is tested under Python 3.3.5.

-It requires NumPy, SciPy, and scikit-learn.
+It requires NumPy, SciPy, scikit-learn.
+If you test it, it also requires matplotlib.

 Usage
 ==========